Advanced Reading Course

 Looking words up slows your reading and takes the focus away from understanding the content.
 However, you can do a few things that will allow you to understand those unknown words.

-Activity 3: Watch a video to learn about using synonyms and antonyms in the paragraph or passage to figure out the meaning of unknown words during reading.
-Take good notes.
+Watch about using synonyms as context clues in the paragraph or text to figure out the meaning of unknown or unfamiliar words during reading.
+Take good study notes.

-Activity 4: Watch a video to learn about using other context clues in the paragraph or passage to guess the meaning of unknown words.
-Take good notes.
+Watch about using other context clues in the text to guess the meaning of unknown or unfamiliar words.
+Take good study notes.